CandaceAndrews/Snail/Weather_Project/ENDPOINTS.md

 ## 🦇   trade/\<offered_animal\>/\<desired_animal\>/\<trade_receiver_username\>/

-- Logged in user make a request to another user to trade animals
+- Logged in user makes a request to another user to trade animals

 - Allowed Request: POST

-- `\<offered_animal\>` is replaced with the name of the animal that the logged in user wants to offer in trade
+- `<offered_animal>` is replaced with the name of the animal that the logged in user wants to offer in trade

-- `\<desired_animal\>` is replaced with the name of the animal that the logged in user wants
+- `<desired_animal>` is replaced with the name of the animal that the logged in user wants

-- `\<trade_receiver_username\>` is replaced with the user that the logged in user wants to trade with
+- `<trade_receiver_username>` is replaced with the user that the logged in user wants to trade with

 Example url request: